tunmsk/nextgen-facebook/readme.txt

 = Social Sharing Buttons =

-NextGEN Facebook (NGFB) comes with several social share buttons, that you can optionally include on post / page editing pages, above / below your content or excerpt, [bbPress](https://wordpress.org/plugins/bbpress/) single pages, [BuddyPress](https://wordpress.org/plugins/buddypress/) activity entries, CSS sidebar, widget, shortcode, and even call a function from your theme template(s).
+NextGEN Facebook comes with several social share buttons, that you can optionally include on post / page editing pages, above / below your content or excerpt, [bbPress](https://wordpress.org/plugins/bbpress/) single pages, [BuddyPress](https://wordpress.org/plugins/buddypress/) activity entries, CSS sidebar, widget, shortcode, and even call a function from your theme template(s).
 Each of the following social share buttons can be enabled, configured, and styled individually:

 * **Email**
 * **Buffer**